vseryakov/bkjs-syslog/README.md

 # syslog module for node and backendjs

+Supports UDP and Unix domain socket, the primary goal is to use with local syslogd server, does not depend on the libc syslog library.

 # Usage

  - `open(name, priority, facility)` - initialize syslog client, used by the logger module